Luke460/Snake-Reborn-2/README.md

 To play **online** you need to:
  - open the folder "config"
- - enter the server address and the server pot in the file "serverConfig.json"
+ - enter the server address and the server port in the file "serverConfig.json"

 ---